MarisolV05/Milestone-project/README.md

 ## Deployment

-The web game is deployed at <YOUR DEPLOYED GITHUB.IO URL GOES HERE>.
+The web game is deployed at <https://marisolv05.github.io/Milestone-project/.

 ## Project Description